thiagodp/concordialang/doc/language/en.md

   Then I have the state "logged in"
     And I see the text "Welcome"
     And I see a button "Logout"
-    And I am not on the page "/login"
 ```

 Example 2: Another variant produced from previous template.
 Invalid input.